-When do coil springs need replacing in a car
+When do coil springs need replacing in a car?

-Most cars have 4 coil springs, each supporting one corner of the vehicle.
-In cars with MacPherson struts, a coil spring is installed within a strut (in the photo).
+Most cars have four coil springs; each supporting one corner of the vehicle.
+In cars with MacPherson struts, coil springs are installed within struts (in the photo).

 In some cases, a broken piece of the spring can produce a metal rattle when driving over bumps and potholes.

-Over time coil springs weaken, so if you replace only one spring, the left and right springs will respond differently to the road and have different ride height.
+Over time coil springs weaken, so if you replace only one spring, the left and right springs will respond differently to the road and the left and ride sides may have a different ride height.

 Your mechanic may recommend replacing only one coil spring if the vehicle is fairly new and the replacement spring is a matching OEM part.

-How much does it cost to replace coil springs that are mounted on the strut, mechanics use a special spring compressor.
+To replace coil springs that are mounted on the strut, mechanics use a special spring compressor.
 We don't recommend replacing coil springs DIY, because it's not safe.
 A coil spring is loaded when in place, and can unwind with a lot of force causing injuries.